Senators fan Jonathan Pitre, known as ‘Butterfly Boy,’ dies at 17

 A longtime Ottawa Senators fan, he was made an honorary scout by the club in 2014.

-Pitre died Wednesday evening at a hospital in Minnesota, where he was receiving an experimental stem cell transfusion.
+Pitre reportedly died Wednesday in a hospital in Minnesota, where he had been receiving treatment for the disease.

+DEBRA Canada, an organization that supports families dealing with EB, called Pitre their “beloved ambassador.”

+“Jonathan fought long and hard, and was extraordinary at raising awareness for all those affected by EB,” the organization, whose president is Boileau, said in an email Friday.

 Many from the sporting and hockey world shared their condolences on Twitter Friday morning, when news of his death spread.